Sandboxes

 Key facts

-• To login to a sandbox:
+• To log in to a sandbox:

 1. Use the url: https://test.salesforce.com

-2. Use your production username and append the name of the sandbox.
+2. Use your production username and append the name of the sandbox

 3. Use the password associated with your production username.
 To request a password reset, contact your Customer Success Manager or raise a Sage People support request.
+You can also initiate a password reset by clicking Forgot your password from the log in page